sst/guide/_chapters/handle-404s.md

 comments_id: handle-404s/75
 ---

 Now that we know how to handle the basic routes; let's look at handling 404s with the React Router.
+These are cases when a user goes to a URL that we are not explicitly handling.
+We want to show a helpful sign to our users when this happens.

 ### Create a Component